-A Washington DC quitclaim deed is a document that allows a property’s owner (grantor) to transfer property to a new owner (grantee) without guarantee about the title.
+A Washington, D.C.
+Quitclaim Deed is a document allowing a property’s owner (grantor) to transfer property to a new owner (grantee) without guaranteeing the title.
 This works best when the two parties know and trust one another, such as when adding a spouse to a deed or transferring property within the same family.

 When someone wants a warranty on the title, they need to use a warranty deed.
 This uses different terminology and only applies when the deed’s title has been properly cleared.

-Sometimes a quitclaim deed is mistakenly called a “quit claim deed,” “quick claim deed,” or “quit claims deed,” but these are not a different type of deed.
+Sometimes a quitclaim deed is mistakenly called a “quit claim deed,” “quick claim deed,” or “quit claims deed,” but these are not different types of deeds.
 All refer to the same deed that comes with no warranty or guarantee on the title.

 Important Laws & Requirements